Cold Pursuit: Plot

 After being awarded Citizen of the Year by the ski resort of Kehoe, Colorado, snowplow driver Nels Coxman's life is disrupted when his son dies from a forced heroin overdose, murdered by a Denver drug cartel.
-Nels saws the barrel off a rifle, and kills three members of the cartel, Speedo, Limbo, and Santa, dumping their bodies over a nearby waterfall.
-Their bodies are wrapped in chicken-wire fencing.
-This allows fishes to eat the meat off the bones of the bodies, and the wire will keep the bones at the bottom of the stream.
-Nels read about this way of disposing of bodies in a crime novel.
-Nels's wife Grace (angry at his seemingly cold lack of grief) leaves him.
+Nels saws the barrel off a rifle and kills three members of the cartel (Speedo, Limbo, and Santa), dumping their bodies over a nearby waterfall, wrapped in chicken-wire fencing.
+This allows fish to eat the flesh, whilst the wire keeps the bones at the bottom of the water; a disposal method that Nels read about in a crime novel.
+Meanwhile his wife, Grace, angry at his seemingly cold lack of grief, leaves him.

-The cartel's drug lord, Trevor "Viking" Calcote, first suspects that these deaths are the work of his rival White Bull, a Ute with whom he has avoided conflict.
-Viking has one of Bull's gangsters murdered, not knowing it is White Bull's only son.
-This drives White Bull to seek vengeance, and he orders his men to kidnap Viking's young son Ryan in retaliation, which starts a gang war.
-Nels's brother Brock, once a mob enforcer known as Wingman, tells Nels that killing Viking requires a hired assassin, and recommends a hitman known as "The Eskimo".
-The Eskimo agrees to kill Viking for Nels' USD90,000 but decides he can get another USD90,000 from Viking by informing him that Coxman has hired him for the hit.
+The cartel's drug lord, Trevor "Viking" Calcote, suspects that the deaths are the work of his rival White Bull, a Ute with whom he has managed to avoid conflict.
+Viking has one of Bull's gangsters murdered, not realising it is White Bull's only son.
+This drives White Bull to seek vengeance and he orders his men to kidnap Viking's young son Ryan in retaliation, which starts a gang war.
+Nels's brother Brock, once a mob enforcer known as Wingman, tells Nels that killing Viking requires a hired assassin and recommends a hitman known as "The Eskimo".
+The Eskimo agrees to kill Viking for USD90,000 but decides to get more money from Viking by informing him that Coxman has hired him for the hit.
+However, Viking does not appreciate the Eskimo's lack of ethics and has him killed.

-Viking does not appreciate the Eskimo's "lack of professional ethics" and kills him.
-He thinks the Eskimo meant Brock Coxman and takes Brock in his car.
-Since Brock is dying of cancer, he claims responsibility for the hits to protect his brother.
-Viking tries in vain to stop the war by using one of his own men (Dexter) as a scapegoat and sending White Bull the man's head.
-This is insufficient to placate White Bull, who shoots the messenger, Sly.
-Meanwhile, Nels kidnaps Ryan from his prep school before White Bull's men can do so to draw Viking into an ambush.
-Nels treats the boy well and protects him from the violence to come.
-Nels' identity is revealed to Viking by the school's janitor.
-Though promised USD10,000 for the tip, he too is killed after his disclosure.
+Viking assumes the Eskimo meant Brock Coxman (rather than Nels) and brings him in.
+Since Brock is dying of cancer anyway, he claims responsibility to protect his brother.
+Viking tries to stop the conflict with White Bull escalating, by using one of his own men (Dexter) as a scapegoat and sending White Bull his head (unbeknownst to Viking, his right-hand man Mustang, was in a gay relationship with Dexter).
+White Bull isn't satisfied though and he shoots the messenger.
+Meanwhile, Nels kidnaps Ryan from his prep school before White Bull's men can get to him.
+Nels wants to draw Viking into an ambush, but his identity is revealed by the school's janitor, who is promised USD10,000 for the information, but is instead killed after his disclosure.